Bigghis/bigghis.github.io/_posts/2025-06-06-EVALUATION-HUMAN.md

 comments: false
 ---

-### Evaluation of a fine tuned model
+### Simple human evaluation of a fine tuned model

-Now that we have a [fine tuned model](https://bigghis.github.io/posts/FINETUNING/) we need to evaluate it, to test if it better than the original model in specific task of form filling.
+Now that we have a [fine tuned model](https://bigghis.github.io/posts/FINETUNING/) we need to evaluate it, to test if it better than the original model.

 ### Evaluation process